-• Statistics about the size of the LGB population vary considerably and there is no single widely accepted measure.
-The 2017 GP Patient Survey found that 4.6% of Brent residents surveyed identified as Lesbian, Gay, Bisexual or 'Other' - below the London average (5.4%) but above the national rate (3.3%).
-Figures from the 2017 Annual Population Survey provide lower estimates for both London and England (3.2% and 2.6%).
+• Statistics about the size of the Lesbian, Gay and Bisexual (LGB) population vary considerably and there is no single widely accepted measure.
+The 2020 GP Patient Survey found that 7.4% of Brent residents surveyed identified as Lesbian, Gay, Bisexual or 'Other' - close to the London average (7.1%) but above the national rate (4.5%).